 Students can conduct an experimental thesis, a computational thesis, or a theoretical thesis.
 An experimental thesis should include a comprehensive literature review, findings from at least one original research study (an experiment or a field study) with appropriate statistical analyses, and a general discussion of the findings.
 A computational thesis should include a review of the literature and description and discussion of the computational models that the student has completed.
 A theoretical thesis should include a comprehensive review of the research literature on a psychology topic of importance, including an extensive evaluation of the findings and original interpretations, theoretical proposals, or a proposed program of research to add further scientific knowledge.

 Students are encouraged to be proactive in finding a faculty advisor.
-Some students continue to work with the same advisor as in the spring semester of junior year, but this is not required.
-To find an advisor you are encouraged to read the research descriptions of faculty on the Psychology Department website to identify topics that are of interest to you.
+Some students continue to work with the same advisor as in the Spring semester of Junior year, but this is not required.
+To find an advisor you are encouraged to read the research descriptions of faculty on the Department of Psychology website to identify topics that are of interest to you.
 You can then contact faculty directly and arrange to meet with them to get a better sense of what they work on.
-Once you have settled on a preference you can request to be assigned to that mentor by contacting the Department of Psychology Undergraduate Administrator at firstname.lastname@example.org.
+Once you have settled on a preference you will submit your Senior Thesis sign-up form in the Psychology Independent Work Portal.
 Based on that request and consultation with the faculty, you will be assigned to an advisor.

 Experimental Senior Thesis

 Not all students decide to do an experimental thesis.
 You should discuss the possibilities with your advisor.

 Many students join a lab in the Department of Psychology and contribute to the ongoing program of research.
 In that case, your research question will evolve from discussions with your advisor and will be closely related to other experiments in the same lab.